INSPIRE-Lab-US/Byzantine-resilient-distributed-learning/README.md

 - 128 GB RAM
 - 1 TB local scratch disk

-However we only allocated 4GB and 1 CPU when submitting our jobs.
+However we only allocated 4GB of RAM and 1 CPU when submitting our jobs.

 For the BRIDGE experiments it took about 100 seconds to finish running.